vandercijr/blacknscholes/README.md

 # blacknscholes
-Study for Brazil Stock Market Derivative Theoretical Price
+Study for Brazil Stock Market Derivative Theoretical Price Calculation and the metrics call in Brazil "gregas"